 Myelodysplastic syndromes are a group of disorders caused by poorly formed or dysfunctional blood cells.
 Myelodysplastic syndromes occur when something goes wrong in your bone marrow — the spongy material inside your bones where blood cells are made.

-There is no cure for myelodysplastic syndromes.
 Treatment for myelodysplastic syndromes usually focuses on reducing or preventing complications of the disease and its treatments.
-In certain cases, myelodysplastic syndromes are treated with a bone marrow transplant, which may help prolong life.
+In certain cases, myelodysplastic syndromes are treated with a bone marrow transplant.

 - Vardiman JW, et al. The 2008 revision of the World Health Organization (WHO) classification of myeloid neoplasms and acute leukemia: Rationale and important changes.
 Blood.
 2009;114:937.